Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Experiments

-We conducted a subjective evaluation to quantitatively compare various methods.
+We conducted two perceptual evaluations to quantitatively compare various methods.
 It's important to note that 2K2K \cite{2k2k} was excluded from this evaluation, as it typically struggles to reconstruct the human body in cases where OpenPose \cite{cao2017realtime} fails to detect all keypoints.
-Specifically, we engaged 30 participants, including undergraduate students, postgraduate students with diverse research backgrounds, and professionals from the industry, to assess 10 different human bodies.
-For each human body, we presented videos generated by different methods and requested the participants to provide scores within the range of 1 to 5, reflecting the quality of the generated shapes, with ratings as follows: 1: poor, 2: below average, 3: average, 4: good, 5: excellent.

-Furthermore, we provided the ground truth videos of human bodies as a reference for the participants.
-We refer the reviewers to the online \textbf{video demo}\footnote{\href{https://www.youtube.com/watch?v=FlvNMClnfLU}{https://www.youtube.com/watch?v=FlvNMClnfLU}} to examine examples in this subjective evaluation.
-Note that the names of methods are blind to volunteers, and we shuffled the orders of methods for each human body.

-Fig.~\ref{subjectivehuman} shows the results of the subjective evaluation, where we provided the score distribution of each human body and the mean value and the standard deviation (std) of the scores.
-It can be seen that our HaP obtains the highest mean score.